jfern2011/utility/README.md

 ## Usage

 Include any of the enclosed headers.
-The Doxygen documentation lists the functions in each header
+The Doxygen documentation lists the functions available in each.